ray-project/ray/doc/source/rllib-sample-collection.rst

 setups like RNNs, attention nets, observation image framestacking (e.g. for Atari), and building multi-agent communication channels.

+The way to define a set of rules used for making Policies and Models see certain data is through a view requirements dict.
+Both Policy and Model hold such a dict and the Policy's view requirements dict usually contains the one of the Model.
+These dicts simply map strings (column names), such as "obs" or "actions" to a ViewRequirement object, which defines the exact conditions by which this column should be populated with data.

 The ViewRequirements class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~